-- Keep a personal notebook of your doctors’ numbers, dates of treatments, lab values, x-rays, scans, symptoms, side effects, medicines, and general medical status.
+- Keep personal records of your doctors’ numbers, dates of treatments, lab values, x-rays, scans, symptoms, side effects, medicines, and general medical status.
 Information about the cancer and your treatment is important to have, and no one can keep it better than you.

 - Keep a journal if you find a need to express yourself without holding back.
 It can help you process the journey, and you may be amazed by how helpful it can be.

 - Believe the old saying that “cancer equals death.”
-There are more than 14 million Americans alive today who have had cancer.
+There are more than 14 million people alive in the US today who have had cancer.

-- Blame yourself for causing your cancer.
-There is no scientific proof linking certain personalities, emotional states, or painful life events to getting cancer.
+- Blame yourself for causing cancer.
+There’s no scientific proof linking certain personalities, emotional states, or painful life events to getting cancer.
 Even if you may have raised your cancer risk through smoking or some other habit, it does not help to blame yourself or beat yourself up.